 It’s also a good idea to practice FIFO for non-perishable products.
 If the same boxes are always sitting at the back, they’re more likely to get worn out.
 Plus, packaging design and features often change over time.
 You don’t want to end up with something obsolete that you can’t sell.

 In order to manage a FIFO system, you’ll need an organized warehouse.
-This typically means adding new products from the back, or otherwise making sure old product stays at the front.
-If you’re working with a warehousing and fulfillment company they probably do this already, but it's a good idea to call them to confirm.
+This typically means adding new products from the back or otherwise making sure old product stays at the front.
+If you’re working with a warehousing and fulfillment company, they probably do this already, but it's a good idea to confirm.

 3. Manage relationships